digitalev2000/Node_Project/README.md

 # Richard Berry Node_Project

 This is a Node project that allows you to create, watch, edit and debug with Grunt npm install.
 To run the this app you will need to open up your command line and run (node app) in the folder that you download the project files to.
+The app also compiles javascript files into one (bundle.js) file and compiles LESS to one CSS file named style.css.

 <h3>Node Package Manager Installs</h3>